circleci/circleci-docs/jekyll/_ccie/preview.md

 ## Upgrading MongoDB

 CircleCI Enterprise 2.0 runs MongoDB 3.2.11 which uses WiredTiger as the storage engine.
-If you are upgrading an existing database, for example, your existing 1.0 install or any Preview version from `Preview3` or older, you must use the following steps to upgrade your Mongo database.
+If you are upgrading an existing database from your existing 1.0 installation or any Preview version from `Preview3` or older, you must use the following steps to upgrade your Mongo database:

 1. Stop CircleCI from the Replicated console.
 2. SSH into the Services instance.